 The letter cites a number of reasons for food banks' prevalence including "low incomes, rising living costs, welfare cuts, and problems with the benefit sanctions system that stops vital welfare payments going to people who are struggling to make ends meet".

-It urges the government to keep track of the number of people using food banks and encourages constituents to press their MPs to "highlight the need for urgent action to address the rise in food poverty".'Illusion'
+It urges the government to keep track of the number of people using food banks and encourages constituents to press their MPs to "highlight the need for urgent action to address the rise in food poverty".

 Conor Burns, the Conservative MP for Bournemouth West, has asked the Charity Commission to urgently investigate whether the campaign breaches the organisation's charitable status.

 In a letter to its chair William Shawcross, Mr Burns said the campaign was "overtly political and aimed at the policies of the current government".